The sinking of HMS Sheffield had made the Exocet missile a fatal threat to the Royal Navy…

-Whilst MI-6 mounted a covert clandestine operation to buy all Exocets from the black market, therefore removing the ability to re-supply the used munitions for the Argentine Air Force, the remaining weapons and aircraft that delivered the very effective weapon were still a concern.
+Whilst MI-6 mounted a covert clandestine operation to buy all Exocets from the black market, therefore removing the ability to re-supply the used munitions, the remaining weapons and aircraft that delivered the very effective weapon were still a concern.

 The task to solve the issue was given to the British Army’s SAS (Special Air Service) and Royal Navy’s SBS (Special Boat Service).

 B squadron of the SAS was ordered to draw up plans to destroy the remaining weapons and aircraft on their airfield on the Argentine mainland.
 The plan that came out of this order, which became known as “Operation Mikado”, was for B squadron to land at Rio Grande and destroy the weapons along with the aircraft, with a secondary mission to kill the pilots too.

 According to the plan 55 men of B Squadron SAS were to fly in two C-130s direct from Ascension Island, land on the main runway at the Rio-Grande airbase at Tierra del Fuego, destroy any aircraft and weapons and then to storm the officers mess and take out any pilots they found.
 Once this was completed, they were to escape either in the C-130s to Chile (if the aircraft had survived) or make their way to Chile (50 miles away) on foot, a bit like the troops from the book Bravo Two-Zero did when they tried to walk to Syria.

 Before any attack could be made, a reconnaissance mission was required to observe the airbase and send back intel on defenses and movements etc. Codenamed “Operation Plumb Duff” the mission was launched on May 16, 1982, from the Task Force (thought to be from HMS Hermes) in a stripped out Sea King MkIV which flew towards the Argentine mainland.